 LatinX Heritage Month

 Northern Light School honors and celebrates the countless contributions, powerful influence, and critical impact the LatinX community has had on American history, culture, and achievements.
 We have put together an exciting month of LatinX presenters, vibrant performances, school art projects, classroom curriculum, and more!
-Check out our dynamic line up of LatinX speakers below!
+Check out our dynamic line up of LatinX speakers and presenters below!

 Danny Sandoval was born in Oakland CA. His parents immigrated to this country in the 1960’s and worked hard to open a Mexican restaurant inside the historical Swan’s Market where Danny helped out and would spend his summer days.
 Danny’s love for music started ever since he was a little boy.
 Later as a teenager he discovered a place at the East Bay Center for the Performing Arts in Richmond, CA where he explored his passion and dream of becoming a professional jazz saxophonist.